rian39/notes/callon_economy_qualities_2005.md

 These highly reflexive markets are organized around two structuring mechanisms: the singularization of goods and the attachment of goods to (and detachment from ) those who consume them.
 35

 This attachment to a singularized product cannot be disassociated from the configuration – through supply and demand – of an apparatus of distributed cognition in which information and reference are spread out between many elements.
 The consumer's preferences are tied into this apparatus.
-38
+38 {#platform-market} {#economisation} {#knowing}

 It is through a reconfiguration of the socio-cognitive apparatus  .... that detachment and reattachment are effected.
 39